cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 ### Download Files

-Any files downloaded while testing an application's file download feature will be stored in the {% url `downloadsFolder` configuration#Folders-Files %} which is set to `cypress/downloads` by default.
+Any files downloaded while testing an application's file download feature will be stored in the {% url `downloadsFolder` configuration#Downloads %} which is set to `cypress/downloads` by default.

 ```text
 /cypress